Assessment Services for Children, Adolescents, and Post-Secondary Students

 • Cognitive / intellectual testing

-• Academic achievement testing (if desired)
+• Academic achievement testing (if desired or requested by school)

 Outcomes: determination of gifted identification if appropriate, information about cognitive strengths and needs, recommendations for learning.

-• persistent sadness, anxiety, or mood changes
+• significant anxiety, low mood, or mood changes